ibm-cloud-docs/cloud-logs/agent/agent-linux.md

 3. Generate an API Key for user authentication or for service ID authentication.

-    For authentication with trusted profiles, this step is not required.

     For more information, see [Generating an API Key for ingestion](/docs/cloud-logs?topic=cloud-logs-api-key).